kbase/kbase-ui/docs/development-setup.md

 > Note: If you received an NFS error when first starting up VM with "vagrant up", you can ignore the error message for now and proceed with the setup.
 The step below, "Fix the NFS configuration" will take care of this.

-> Note that as you start up the vagrant-managed vm you will be asked for your password.
+> Note that as you start up the vagrant-managed vm you may be be asked for your password.
 This is your Mac password, assuming you are an Admin user.
 This is required for vagrant to update your local Mac nfs configuration.

 ### Determine the IP of the VM and set up a local host mapping

-Still within the VM, obtain the IP address assigned via DHCP and then back on the host add it to the /etc/hosts file.
+Still within the VM, obtain the IP address assigned via DHCP or simply use the IP address you assigned to Vagrant, and then back on the host add it to the /etc/hosts file.

 ```
 ifconfig | grep "inet addr:"